This article may contain compensated links. Please read the disclosure for more info.

 Each major scale shares the same key signature with a minor scale.
 That is called that they are “related”.

 All major scales have one “relative” minor.
 They share the same notes, but have different starting notes- or roots.

 For example C major and A minor are relative key signatures.
 The C major scale has no sharps or flats in the scale, so its "signature" is without any sharps or flats!
 Its relative A minor scale, shares the same notes and signature but starts from A.

-The fastest way to drill key signatures is with flashcards.
-Here is a good set to practice with: Essentials of Music Theory Flashcards (Amazon)
+TIP: The fastest way to drill key signatures is with flashcards.
+Here is a good set to practice with: Key Signature Flashcards

 To find the relative minor for each major key, you only have to go 3 half steps down from the major.
 You will also find it by starting a new scale on the sixth step of the major scale.

 Minor scales have some alterations on the 6th and 7th steps, compared to the major scales that have no changes.